 If you're a fan of HubSpot's Inbound Marketing Methodology, you probably understand the importance of customer success.
-If you don't, just know that 70% of businesses with growing revenue prioritize customer success as "very important."
-We can compare that to companies with decreasing revenue where only 49% believe it's important.
+In fact, 70% of businesses with growing revenue prioritize customer success as "very important."
 So, if you want your business to succeed you must make sure your customers do, too.

 Why should you do benefit segmentation?